MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 6. In the **General tab**, enter the following details in **New Package**:

     - **Display Name**: Leave it blank for now.
-Because it will be reset when you choose your pkg.
+Because it is reset when you choose your pkg.
     - **Category**: `None (default)`
     - **Filename**: `Choose File`